Tribler/covid-19-recovery-identification/README.md

     yarn
     ```

-2. Build the service and bundle it with the main application:
-    Run the Gradle Task buildServiceApk in /android/service/build.gradle in order to build the service and add it as a resource of the main application.

-    NOTE: This does not support debuging!
-In order to debug the service, run the service application separately.

-    NOTE: After installing the service in Android, restart the application and do not install the service anymore!

-3. To start the application, run the following command in a terminal:
+2. To start the application, run the following command in a terminal:
     ```
     npx react-native start
     ```